Search

 David Baker

-DAVID BAKER is a visiting lecturer at the University of Paris-Sorbonne.
-He is also the author of A Brief History of the Last 13.8 Billion Years.
+DAVID BAKER holds the world's first PhD in Big History, the field that explores patterns in deep time across the natural and social sciences.
+He is a a visiting lecturer at the University of Paris-Sorbonne and also the author of A Brief History of the Last 13.8 Billion Years.
+He lives in Australia.